 Ginny worked for the Minnesota Department of Transportation and related consulting firms for 30 years before she joined Reading Corps.
 She has a history of finding ways to do good outside of her career, having served as a volunteer for Junior Achievement and for some of the youth groups at her church.
 She considered changing careers a few times before but didn’t have the time to go back to school or earn the certifications needed to pursue her passion.

 AmeriCorps has been the perfect opportunity for Ginny to become a part of a school community while also learning the skills needed to break into education.
-Tutoring one-on-one or in pairs, she creates meaningful relationships with students and helps them grow.
+Tutoring one-on-one or in pairs, she creates meaningful relationships with students and helps them grow as they become better readers.

 “I can really make a connection with them,” she says.
 “It excites me to see them respond in a way that they’re like, ‘Tell me more!’
 To be able to share more with them and keep them excited about something is really rewarding to me.”